mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step4.md

 To start creating a query, select the Create Document button.

-## Gnerated schema
+## Generated Schema

 GraphQL works through a schema.
-In this workshop we are not going to use the schema directly to write a service, but it is good to know a bit about the schema being used.
-In the Schema tab you can inspect the schema that has been generated based on the code you wrote.
+In this workshop, we are not going to use the schema directly to write a service, but it is good to know a bit about the schema being used.
+In the Schema tab, you can inspect the schema that has been generated based on the code you wrote.

 ![Generated schema for query](./images/Schema%20main%20window.png)